VHA LGBTQ+ Health Program

 Does my sexual orientation or gender identity matter to my health care?

-As a result of stigma, stress, and discrimination, Veterans with LGBTQ+ and related identities face increased health risks and unique challenges in health care.
+As a result of stigma, stress, and discrimination, LGBTQ+ Veterans face increased health risks and unique challenges in health care.
 We want you to be comfortable talking with your VA providers about all aspects of your life, so we can offer you the best care possible.

 Learn about health risks and why you should talk to your provider about your sexual orientation identity, birth sex, and self-identified gender identity in the fact sheets below.